ordina-jworks/ordina-jworks.github.io/_posts/2022-06-13-aws-rds-iam-authentication-spring-boot.md

     }
 }
 ```

+{:refdef: style="text-align: center; font-style: italic;"}
+Note that for MariaDB, you do not need your own custom implementation as [they have an implementation of their own](https://mariadb.com/kb/en/mariadb-connector-j-250-release-notes/#aws-iam){:target="_blank" rel="noopener noreferrer"}.
+{: refdef}

 To make sure that our connection does not drop due to authentication failures, we are going to set the maximum lifespan for the connection (remember that authentication tokens are only valid for 15 minutes).